 Where to Stay in Istanbul

 Whether you feel like staying in an Ottoman palace, taking a room in a restored townhouse, or spending the night in a budget accommodation, you will find the place of your choice in Istanbul.

 The Sultanahmet district is a good place to stay is conveniently situated within walking distance of most of the city’s major sights.
 Beyoğlu, the old European center of Istanbul has numerous impressive hotels.

 Hostel: Antique Hostel, ideal for backpackers.
 You choose between private and dorm rooms.
 Safe, close to main sights, just a stone’s throw away from the Blue Mosque and Hagia Sophia.

-Budget: By Murat Royal Hotel Galata, an extremely well-run hotel with comfy rooms, set in a historic Beyoğlu building.
+Budget: By Murat Royal Hotel Galat, an extremely well-run hotel with comfy rooms, set in a historic Beyoğlu building.
 100 meters from Galata Tower and a 5-minute walk from Istiklal Street.

 Mid-range: Hotel Ibrahim Pasha, a charming and stylish hotel in Sultanahmet that is housed in a pair of elegant townhouses.
 Has a small rooftop terrace with stunning views of the Blue Mosque.

 Splurge: Pera Palace Hotel, legendary 19th-century hotel with gorgeous Art Nouveau and Oriental style interiors building in the New Town.
 Luxurious rooms with sumptuous furnishings and suites named after famous hotel guests like Alfred Hitchcock and Ernest Hemingway.

 You May Also Like→ In a time crunch?
 Check out our 24-hour guide to Istanbul instead!